Women veterans take aim at a new target: public office

 "Unless you tear it apart and find the root of the problem, you're just going to have the same fails over and over again," Sponsler said.
 "We like knee-jerk fixes, but that's not effective.
 That might stall the problem, but you'll see the same problem back in your legislature."

 It's what helped her connect with the 53 people who got on the bus she organized to the 2017 Women's March in Washington.
 At the start of the trip down from Pennsylvania, she only knew nine.
-Now she knows them all, and she's 6th Congressional District candidate running as a Democrat.
+Now she knows them all, and she's running as a Democrat in the 6th Congressional District.

-"It's not necessarily the skills that one gains in the military, but the perspective as an active-duty member," Houlihan said.
+"It's not necessarily the skills that one gains in the military, but the perspective as an active-duty member," Houlahan said.

 In Pennsylvania, all 18 members of the House and both senators are men, but that hasn't given Houlihan pause.